KonstantenKomkov/rp5_weather/README.md

 -------------------------
 Open config.example.ini and write connection to your postgresql database or don't do it if you want to save data in csv files.
 Write folder path for saving data it is necessarily.
 Delete .example from config name.
 If you want use another database check how to make it with [pyDAL][2].
-Parser work with csv file with 3 required parameters:
+Parser work with csv file (cities.csv) with 3 required parameters:
 - city name (maybe place name);
 - link on rp5 site page with that city or place;
 - type of data: 0 - weather station, 1 - METAR, 2 - weather sensor;